 - Pixel devices get Android 12 first

-- Next Pixel flagship will probably launch with it
+- Next Pixel flagship will launch with it

-- Partner devices might also be included in initial rollout
+- Partner devices included in first public beta rollout

 - Pixel 3 and 3 XL